ABSTRACT ART - FLUID ACRYLIC

 Smoking is an addiction, which like cancer is a disease and no one should be so cruelly judged because of a disease.
 It’s outrageous that many smokers with lung cancer have been led to believe that they deserve it, that their cancer was self-inflicted, therefore, they feel that they do not deserve treatments.
 Everyone with cancer deserves and should receive treatment without discrimination.

 We should not judge how others live their lives.
 Nobody is perfect and I believe we’re all victims of addiction in one form or another.
-Some are addicted to alcohol, drugs, smoking, or over-eating, while others are addicted to social media, shopping, working, gambling, just to name a few.
+Some are addicted to alcohol, drugs, smoking, and/or over-eating, while others are addicted to social media, shopping, working, gambling, just to name a few.
+That's what being human is all about.
 This obsession we have of judging others has encouraged society to believe that some people, not just smokers, do not deserve to be treated for diabetes, colon cancer, liver cancer, congestive heart failure, etc., because according to some these diseases are self-inflicted.
 Is this what we want?
 That’s what we are going to get if we don’t stop judging others.
 In the meantime we should live and let live and show a little compassion for one another.

 We should work together to help find a cure for ALL cancers.
 Cancer is not pink, white, grey or blue and it’s not self-inflicted.